The Power of Tests for Detecting $p$-Hacking: Implications of -Hacking

-Figure \ref{fig:p_curves_example1} indicates that the threshold approach to $p$-hacking implies a discontinuity at $p$-values equal to size.
+Figure \ref{fig:p_curves_example1} indicates that the threshold approach to $p$-hacking implies a discontinuity at $\alpha$.
 The size of the discontinuity is larger for larger $h$ and remains for each $\gamma$, although how that translates to power of tests for discontinuity also depends on the shape of the rest of the curve.
-We examine this in Monte Carlo experiments in Section \ref{sec:mc}.
+We examine this in Monte Carlo experiments in Section \ref{sec:mc}. \textbf{[FIGURE \ref{fig:p_curves_example1} HERE.]}

-Figure \ref{fig:p_curves_covh=1} examines both the threshold approach to $p$-hacking as well as the $p$-hacking approach of directly taking the minimum $p$-value.
+Panel (c) of Figure \ref{fig:p_curves_example1} compares the threshold and minimum approach to $p$-hacking.
 Results are presented for $h=1$ and $\gamma=0.5$, with respect to the bounds under no $p$-hacking.
 We also report the no-$p$-hacking distribution.
 Simply taking the minimum $p$-value as a method of $p$-hacking results in a curve that remains downward sloping and has no discontinuity --- tests for these two features will have no power against such $p$-hacking.
-But as Figure \ref{fig:p_curves_covh=1} shows, the upper bounds on the $p$-curve are violated for both methods of $p$-hacking.
-The violation in the thresholding case is pronounced; for taking the minimum $p$-value the violation is barely visible and harder to detect.
+But as Panel (c) of Figure \ref{fig:p_curves_example1} shows, the upper bounds on the $p$-curve are violated for both methods of $p$-hacking.
+The violation in the thresholding case is pronounced.
+By contrast, the violation in the minimum case is barely visible, so that the power of tests for detecting this type of $p$-hacking based on violations of the upper bounds will be low, except in large samples.